Our daughter has her bat mitzvah coming up soon.

 I was always brought up to waste not, want not and after the sfinge I still had half a packet of yeast left over.
 So I decided to try my hand at making doughnuts (No insanity does not run in my family)

+I didn't have any particular recipe in mind so I turned to my favourite solution - the internet.
 I found several interesting recipes which didn't require yeast and they will be saved for later.
 However most yeast doughnuts seemed essentially the same and I decided to follow this one.

 3 cups of flour seemed a little excessive to me and in fact, when I mixed up the dough 2½ cups was more than enough.